-This easy hummus recipe is my go-to dip, perfect for dipping veggies or crackers, and it’s also a great spread for sandwiches and Mediterranean pizza.
-I love how you can make it in just 5 minutes!
+Homemade hummus is my go-to dip, perfect for veggies or crackers, and it’s also a great spread for sandwiches and a good Mediterranean pizza.
+Today, I’m going to show you how to make hummus in just 5 minutes!

 Traditional hummus is made with with 7 main ingredients.
 If your pantry looks like mine, you may already have them on hand!